 Hodor is undoubtedly the most heartbreaking character on this list.
-He can only speak one thing—the word "Hodor"—which ends up becoming his name.
+He can only say one thing—the word "Hodor"—which ends up becoming his name.
 It's a mystery, but we accept it.

 From the very first episode, Hodor is introduced to us as a servant of House Stark.
 In season three, he becomes more important to the plot of Game of Thrones as he carries a paralyzed Bran and protects him on his journey to the North.

-Played by Kristian Nairn, Hodor is simpleminded but relentlessly loyal—and when we learn how he got his name, it's one of the most heart-shattering moments in TV history.
+Played by Kristian Nairn, Hodor is simple-minded but relentlessly loyal, and when we eventually learn how he got his name, it's one of the most heart-shattering moments in TV history.
 Who knew so much drama could come from someone who can only say one word?

-The Simpsons is such a great show, one of the first animated series to bring the gap between adult content and kid-friendly content, resulting in a primetime cartoon for the whole family.
+The Simpsons is such a great show, one of the first animated series to bridge the gap between adult content and kid-friendly content, resulting in a primetime cartoon suitable for the whole family.

 Homer might sometimes forget about his one-year-old daughter Maggie, but we never could.
-She can't talk, but she has a catchphrase like the rest of Springfield: the sound of her pacifier.
+She can't talk, but much like the rest of Springfield, she has a catchphrase: the sound of her pacifier.

-The thing is, Maggie Simpson is actually really smart—a rarity in the beer-bloated town.
-We see this through her telling facial expressions and her arrangement of toys into words.
+The thing is, Maggie Simpson is actually really smart—a rarity in her beer-bloated town.
+We see this through her telling facial expressions and her arranging of toys into words.

 Her lack of words is often attributed to her age, but even in flashforwards we're never afforded the opportunity to hear what she sounds like.
-The scene always cuts away just in time.
+The scenes always cut away just in time before she speaks.